 Not only do I think that the dining plan is a rip off for those of us with dietary restrictions, but there was nothing terribly special about this meal.

-We also went because we were there for Mickey’s not so scary Halloween party, and they are doing a better job about accommodating and making it comparable to those without food allergies.
+We also went because we were there for Mickey’s not so scary Halloween party.
+They are doing a better job about accommodating and making it comparable to those without food allergies.

 The food is presented in a 3-course meal.
 So we had allergy-friendly bread (that you’ll find throughout the parks) and the soy-free dairy-free earth balance butter.